ericswpark/ericswpark/README.md

 # Hi!

-I'm Eric Park, a South Korean developer.
-[Check out my website for more information!][my-website]
+I'm Eric Park, developer of random projects.
 I currently study at [Purdue][purdue].
 I also work at the non-profit [BlissLabs][blisslabs-website] as a backend developer.
+[Check out my website for more information!][my-website]

 [my-website]: https://ericswpark.com
 [purdue]: https://purdue.edu